ietf-wg-cellar/flac-specification/flac.md

   - The sample rate bits in the [frame header](#frameheader) must be 0b0001 - 0b1110.
   - The bits-per-sample bits in the [frame header](#frameheader) must be 0b001 - 0b111.
   - If the sample rate is <= 48000 Hz, the filter order in [LPC subframes](#subframelpc) must be less than or equal to 12, i.e. the subframe type bits in the [subframe header](#subframeheader) may not be 0b101100 - 0b111111.
-   - The Rice partition order in a [Rice-coded residual section](#residualcodingmethodpartitionedrice) must be less than or equal to 8.
+  - The exp-golomb partition order in a [exp-golomb coded residual section](#residualcodingmethodpartitionedexpgolomb) must be less than or equal to 8.

 ## Conventions